BobbaruK/UCoG-Keepin-Gangsta-Tabs/README.md

-# City of Gangsters: Keepin' Gangsta Tabs
+# Unofficial City of Gangsters: Keepin' Gangsta Tabs

 This repository is built on top of [auth-v3 v1.0.0](https://github.com/BobbaruK/auth-v3/releases/tag/v1.0.0)